Protect 2nd Generation Smoke + Carbon Monoxide Alarm

 Smoke alarms need very little maintenance, but follow these simple steps to keep yours in good working order.

-Test your alarm every week and, unless it has a 10-year integrated battery, change the battery annually.
+Test your alarm every week and, unless it has a sealed battery with a fixed-life, change the battery annually.

-We found that people aren’t checking their alarms as regularly as they should, with fewer than one in twenty Which? members checking their alarms regularly enough.
+We found that people aren’t checking their alarms as regularly as they should, with fewer than one in 20 Which? members checking their alarms regularly enough.

 With products like this – where being in working order is absolutely critical but impossible to tell – running a check every week is the best way you can make sure your smoke alarm is primed and ready to let you know when there’s a fire.
 So add a reminder to your calendar or phone.